Table of Contents

 What Are The Risks Of Unhealthy Truck Drivers?

-Truck drivers who neglect their health pose a great danger to motorists with whom they share the roads.
+Truck drivers who neglect their health pose a serious risk to motorists with whom they share the roads.
 Over the years, fatigued driving has become a persistent concern.
 Truckers who fall asleep while driving could collide with incoming traffic or external obstacles like trees and signage.
-Similarly, if they use drugs or drink alcohol to deal with the stress of their jobs, they could jeopardize their safety and end up in accidents.
+Similarly, if they use drugs or drink alcohol to deal with the stress of their jobs, they could compromise their safety and end up in accidents.

 Medical professionals have clarified that alcohol and drugs are sedatives that worsen exhaustion and impair cognitive functions.
 As a result, drunk or drugged drivers often engage in reckless driving and cause collisions.
-The National Highway Traffic Safety Administration (NHTSA) reported that in 2021, 50 large truck drivers were involved in alcohol-related fatal crashes.
+The National Highway Traffic Safety Administration (NHTSA) reported that in 2021, 150 large truck drivers were involved in alcohol-related fatal crashes.
+In such cases, victims may consider consulting drunk driving accident lawyers to better understand how liability and damages are evaluated under the law.

 Impact Of Serious Truck Accidents